Appropriate Technology

 A decline in the movement’s popularity is attributed to the growth in popularity of the “lassez-faire,” or free-market, view of economics.

-Composting Toilets in the Amazon
+Composting Toilets

 The Achuar have only lived in settled communities since the late 1960s, and were semi-nomadic before.
 Thus, with the major lifestyle change came issues with water sanitation, which led to increasing rates of infant mortality.
 Composting toilets were a logical choice, for they would help them improve local sanitation issues without damaging their pristine environment.
 It was a choice geared towards preserving their traditional ways of life while improving their standards of living in a socially responsible manner.
 Their commitment to the health of their people and their natural environment has led to other positive health project choices as well.

-iPads for Indigenous Communication
+iPads for Communication

-Given the threat of new oil development on their ancestral land, however, the Achuar enthusiastically adopted the iPads to communicate ideas and information about preventing oil development on their territory.
+Given the threat of new oil development on their ancestral land, the Achuar enthusiastically adopted the use of iPads to communicate ideas and information about preventing oil development on their territory.
 Since their remote communities do not have access to mail systems or the internet, the iPads have helped strengthen their national identity and cohesion as the Achuar people at an incredibly crucial time.

 Solar-powered Canoes